KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when the file image of a dynamic link library (DLL) or an executable program is invalid.

-    [System.BadImageFormatException]::New("the file image of a dynamic link library (DLL) or an executable program is invalid. ")
+    throw [System.BadImageFormatException]::New("the file image of a dynamic link library (DLL) or an executable program is invalid. ")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.BadImageFormatException.aspx)